watem-sedem/watem-sedem/docs/watem-sedem.rst

 The effect of topography on erosion is quantified in the LS-factor.
 Erosion increases as the slope length increases - quantified in the slope length factor (L), and as the slope steepness factor (S) increases.
-The L-factor is defined as the horizontal distance from the origin of overland flow to the point where either (1) the slope gradient decreases to the degree that deposition occurs or (2) runoff becomes concentrated in a defined channel.
+In general the L-factor is defined as the horizontal distance from the origin of overland flow to the point where either (1) the slope gradient decreases to the degree that deposition occurs or (2) runoff becomes concentrated in a defined channel.
 The effects of the L- and S-factor factors are typically evaluated together